marijnh/Eloquent-JavaScript/03_functions.md

 {{index "zeroPad function"}}

-Instead of lifting out the repeated part of our program wholesale, let's try to pick out a single _concept_.
+Instead of lifting out the repeated part of our program wholesale, let's try to pick out a single _concept_:

 ```
 function zeroPad(number, width) {